Transform Your Solar Investment Into an Automated Energy Trading System

 Premium plan savings vary based on your energy usage, battery capacity, and local market conditions.
 During price spike events, users can save hundreds of dollars per month.
 Even without spikes, the system optimises daily charging/discharging to potentially reduce your electricity bills significantly.
 The automated trading features help pay off your battery investment faster.

-The free plan can still save you money by automatically curtailing your excess energy if export prices are negative (where you would normally pay to export).
+The free plan can still save you money by automatically curtailing your excess energy if export prices are negative (device dependent).

-Yes!
-The free plan includes monitoring features, solar forecasting, negative price curtailing, and manual controls with no time restrictions.
+Yes.
+The free plan includes monitoring features, solar forecasting, negative price curtailing (device dependent), and manual controls with no time restrictions.
 You only pay if you want automated energy trading features in the premium plan.
 This ensures you can test the system thoroughly before committing to any ongoing costs, or simply keep using the free version if you have no requirement for more optimisation of your energy or energy trading.

 Ready to Transform Your Energy Management?